The Department of Economics' specialism is in applied policy-relevant research.

 Our staff are engaged in collaborations with economists throughout the UK and overseas.

-We're members of the Scottish Institute for Research in Economics and jointly organise (with Johannes Kepler University Linz) the European Trade Study Group, the world’s largest conference on international trade.
+We're members of the Scottish Institute for Research in Economics and jointly organise (with the University of Bern and the University of Surrey) the European Trade Study Group, the world’s largest conference on international trade.
 We're also a founding partner of the new Economic Statistics Centre of Excellence.

 In recent years, research and knowledge exchange activity in the Department has been supported by funding from a diverse range of prestigious sources, including the ESRC, the EPSRC, the Scottish Government, the Office for National Statistics, the UK Energy Research Centre, and the Scottish Funding Council.